By using this site, you agree to the Privacy Policy and Terms of Use.

 Largest Safety Database Provides Definitive Evidence

-Dr. Richard Kreider and colleagues conducted the most comprehensive creatine safety analysis to date, reviewing 685 human clinical trials.
+Dr. Richard Kreider and colleagues conducted the most comprehensive creatine safety analysis to date, reviewing 685 human clinical trials (Kreider et al., Journal of the International Society of Sports Nutrition, 2025).
 This massive dataset represents the gold standard for supplement safety assessment, far exceeding previous analyses in scope and statistical power.

 The research team systematically examined adverse events across all study populations, finding that genuine side effects were limited to minor gastrointestinal issues in a small percentage of users.
-The study’s findings align with decades of research showing creatine’s excellent safety profile when used appropriately.
 Healthcare professionals seeking clinical updates on supplement recommendations now have definitive guidance.

 Creatine supplementation increases creatinine production through normal metabolic pathways without impairing actual kidney filtration or causing renal damage

-— Dr. Richard Kreider, Texas A&M University (Journal of the International Society of Sports Nutrition, 2025)
+— Research findings from Kreider et al., Journal of the International Society of Sports Nutrition, 2025

 Key takeaways